codacy/docs/docs/repositories-configure/adjusting-quality-settings.md

 These settings configure the quality goals for your repository, and which files Codacy considers complex or duplicated.

 Codacy displays the quality goals as dashed lines on the [quality evolution chart](../repositories/repository-dashboard.md#quality-evolution-chart) to help you monitor the progress and overall quality status of your repository.

+The following screenshot displays the default configuration values:

 ![Quality settings for the repository](images/quality-settings-goals.png)